ChibiOS/ChibiOS/demos/ADUCM/RT-ADUCM360-ADICUP360/readme.txt

-The demo flashes the two on-board LEDs using a thread, by pressing the button located on the board (BOOT) the test procedure is activated with output on the serial port SD0 (UART0, mapped on mBED debug COM port).
+The demo flashes the two on-board LEDs using a thread, by pressing the button located on the board (BOOT) the test procedure is activated with output on the serial port SD0 (UART0, mapped on the User COM port).

 ** Board setup **

-To redirect P0.1 and P0.2 to the mBED debug COM port it is required to setup the switch matrix as:
+To redirect P0.6 and P0.7 to the User COM port it is required to setup the switch matrix as:
- - S1 -> 0
+ - S1 -> Don't Care
- - S2 -> 1
+ - S2 -> 0
- - S3 -> 1
+ - S3 -> Don't Care
  - S4 -> 0

 ** Build Procedure **